Ciepielów massacre: Context of German war crimes

-The Soviets, who also occupied portions of Poland during this period, undertook the systematic mass executions of Polish military officers.
-Of the estimated 22,000 prisoners murdered in the Katyn forest in Russia in the first half of 1940, about 8,000 were Polish military officers imprisoned during the 1939 Soviet invasion of Poland, another 6,000 were police officers, and the rest were Polish intelligentsia.

-The massacre
+Massacre

 The massacre was documented in photos and memoirs of an anonymous German soldier, who witnessed an engagement in which Polish soldiers ambushed and killed over a dozen German soldiers from the 11th Company of the 15th Regiment, including the company's commander, Captain Lewinsky.
 A number of Polish soldiers were then captured, and Oberst (Colonel) Walter Wessel, commander of the German 15th Motorized Infantry Regiment, 29th Motorized Infantry Division, ordered them stripped of their uniforms and declared partisans and had them taken to a secluded location near the village of Dąbrowa (itself near a larger village of Ciepielów), where they were shot.
 The anonymous author of the memoirs arrived at that location after hearing gunfire, and counted approximately 300 bodies in a roadside ditch.
 Those documents were received by the Polish Military Mission in Germany in West Berlin in 1950.